PROP DESIGN: FROM SKETCH TO SCREEN

 -

-On the first day, students will dive into the foundations of prop design in animation, learning how props function within a scene and a production pipeline.
-Through a combination of lecture and live demo, the instructor will show how to translate storyboard panels into clear, functional, and appealing prop designs.
-Key topics include understanding basic structure and form, matching established design styles, and developing visual language consistent with a show’s aesthetic.
+In this one-day workshop, participants will dive into the foundations of prop design in animation, learning how props function within a scene and across a production pipeline.
+Through a combination of lecture and live demonstration, the instructor will show how to translate storyboard panels into clear, functional, and appealing prop designs.
+Key topics include understanding basic structure and form, matching established design styles, and developing a visual language consistent with a show’s aesthetic.

 Who is this Workshop for?